Make External Hard Drive Bootable in Windows 10

 Requirements for USB Drives:

-If you are using the right Windows version and have a certified external hard drive, you can make the external hard drive bootable.
-(This process will format your external hard drive, back up your external hard drive in advance.)
+If you have the right Windows version and a certified external hard drive, you can make the external hard drive bootable, but it will format the drive and you should back it up first.

 Step 1.
 Download the related installation ISO file from Microsoft and connect the hard drive to your computer.